phetsims/faradays-electromagnetic-lab/doc/implementation-notes.md

 * +y is _down_.
 * +angle is _clockwise_.
 A vector with 0 angle points to the right.

 While `ModelViewTransform2` is not used, a manual transform is applied for y and angle values.
-When there values are presented in the UI, the sign of y and angle values are changes to correspond to the more standard "+y up" and "+angle counterclockwise".
+Where there values are visible in the UI, the sign of y and angle values are changes to correspond to the more standard "+y up" and "+angle counterclockwise".
 For performance reasons, we change the sign by multiplying by -1, rather than using a `ModelViewTransform2`.

 ### Query Parameters

-Query parameters are used to enable sim-specific features.
+Query parameters are used to enable sim-specific features, and to initialize preferences.
 Sim-specific query parameters are documented in `FELQueryParameters.ts`.
 Running with `?log` will print the complete set of query parameters (common-code, PhET-iO, and sim-specific) to the browser console.